-10 Things You Will Learn Volunteering in Cuba
+10 Things to Know Before You Volunteer in Cuba

 Cuba, just the name counjures up exotic images of Havana, Che Guevara, salsa, rum and coffee.
 But what is it really like to actually visit?
 Check out our list of things you will learn when going to help in Cuba...